Services & Prayers

 The service of Vespers is sung on most Saturdays at 7 pm.
 Particularly if you are travelling from a distance, please check before leaving home to see whether Vespers will be served; very occasionally, it is necessary for Vespers to be cancelled at short notice.
 The service will usually be Great Vespers, sung in full with a choir, but on occasions Reader’s Vespers (sung by one or two people at the Choirdesk) may be sung instead.
 Great Vespers lasts around 45 minutes.
 Reader’s Vespers lasts around 30 minutes, because the litanies are not sung.

-Service sheets containing the readings and hymns for Services, together with sheet music for some of the variable parts, are provided below.
+Service sheets containing the readings and hymns for Services, together with sheet music for some of the variable parts, are generally provided below.

 If you are unable to attend church – e.g. because of illness, work commitments, or caring responsibilities – you might wish to use some or all of the Reader’s Services shown below, together with the texts provided for each day, as part of your daily prayers.